magento/devdocs/src/live-search/indexing.md

 Product attribute properties (metadata) determine how an attribute can be used in the catalog, its appearance and behavior in the store, and the data that is included in data transfer operations.
 The scope of attribute metadata is `website/store/store view`.

-The Live Search API allows a client to sort by any product attribute that has the [storefront property](https://docs-beta.magento.com/user-guide/stores/attributes-product.html) `Use in Search` set to `Yes` in the Adobe Commerce Admin.
+The Live Search API allows a client to sort by any product attribute that has the [storefront property](https://docs.magento.com/user-guide/stores/attributes-product.html) `Use in Search` set to `Yes` in the {{site.data.var.ee}} Admin.

 ## Indexing pipeline

 The client calls the search service from the storefront to retrieve (filterable, sortable) index metadata.
 Only searchable product attributes with the _Use in Layered Navigation_ property set to `Filterable (with results)` and _Use for Sorting in Product Listing_ set to `Yes` can be called by the search service.

 To construct a dynamic query, the search service needs to know which attributes are searchable and their weight.
-Live Search honors Adobe Commerce search weights (1-10, where 10 is the highest priority).
+Live Search honors {{site.data.var.ee}} search weights (1-10, where 10 is the highest priority).

 ![Live Search indexing client search diagram]({{ page.baseurl }}/live-search/images/indexing-pipeline.svg) _Indexing pipeline_